misken/bitsofanalytics/readme.md

 This is the content repo for my blog.
 The blog itself is hosted at [https://misken.github.io/](https://misken.github.io/).
-This blog replaces my [hselab.org](https://hselab.org/) blog whiich I'm in the process of retiring.
+This blog replaces my [hselab.org](https://hselab.org/) blog which I'm in the process of retiring.

-This new blog has the same focus, just a different set of static blogging tools.
+This new blog has the same focus, just a different set of static blogging tools:

 * posts written in restructuredText, markdown and Jupyter notebooks,
 * [Sphinx](https://www.sphinx-doc.org/en/master/) used as the website creation engine,